Frequently Asked Questions

 C:\Users\<User>\Downloads>Log4ViewSetup.exe -silent LicenseKey= abcde-fghij-klmop-qrstuvw

-You can activate an already installed instance of Log4View using the command prompt using the argument /rl or /RegisterLicense
+You can activate an already installed instance of Log4View using the command prompt with the command

 With the development of Log4View V2 we have changed our license management.
 When you now purchase Log4View, you receive a license key in the form: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx